 A Los Angeles native, Jen comes to Gameplan Therapy with 10 years of experience working in special education, as a classroom teacher and then as an educational therapist.
 In 2018, she earned her Master's Degree in Clinical Psychology from Antioch University and loves engaging in work as an Associate Marriage and Family Therapist.
 Her passion for supporting children and teens continues to come through in her clinical work with this population.
 The combination of her experience running classrooms, providing auxiliary academic support for students, and (most recently) working therapeutically with children, teens, and their families allows her to support her clients in the most holistic and effective way possible.

 She understands the invaluable role that a strong therapeutic relationship plays in her work with clients and skillfully creates a space where that can flourish.
 Jen believes that each of her clients has an unlimited, often untapped, source of wisdom and strength within themselves.
 She approaches her work with clients with commitment, compassion and hope.
 Outside of the therapy room, Jen loves to explore new hikes and experiment with new baking recipes.

-Gameplan Therapy Coaches
+Gameplan Therapy Coach